BipanKishore/resizable-panes/README.md

 * **Responsive:** In ratio mode, It adjusts pane sizes responsively to fit in available space, making it perfect for dynamic layouts.

-* **Auto-Save Sizes:** Pane sizes and visibilities are automatically saved in the browser's memory for consistent layouts across sessions.
+* **Auto-Save Sizes:** Pane size and visibility are automatically saved in the browser's memory for consistent layouts across sessions.

 ### [Demo and Docs](https://bipankishore.github.io/resizable-panes-demo/)